ttetrafon/practice/web/react/react.md

 }
 ```

-- `useDeferredValue`: Keeps the deferred value static until the application has time to update its value.
+- [useDeferredValue](https://react.dev/reference/react/useDeferredValue): Keeps the deferred value static until the application has time to update its value.
   - It's like debouncing with the delay calculated dynamically by React.

 ```ts